PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

 .. describe:: node.disabled

    Disables the node.
-Pipewire will remove it from the list of the nodes.
+PipeWire will remove it from the list of the nodes.

    :Type: boolean